-4 Conclusion
+5 Conclusion

 This deliverable provides an overview of the sensitivity studies, and their preparation, carried out across the various work packages in CoCO2.
 It emphasizes the importance of these sensitivity studies for the design of the CO2MVS and makes it easier to find the relevant Deliverables that describe the various studies in more detail.
-In this first version, activities performed during 2021 are described.
-Future versions will add the activities that will take place during 2022 and 2023, respectively.
+In this second version, activities performed during 2022 have been added to those already described for 2021.
+A final version will add the activities that will take place during 2023.